CS61D/website/docs/Assignments/database.md

 ### Menu Items

 Your online ordering system should be able to keep track of all items in a menu!
 You need to be able to add to and update the menu, and the customers need to be able to scan all of the items in the menu.
-To keep things simple, we will assume all names in the menu are unique so we can search by names (i.e. you cannot have two menu items called "fries", but if you really want "FRIES" and "fries"... sure).

 1. **Create a Menu Item**